anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 ## Size for Container

-The bullet chart can be rendered to its container’s size.
-You can set the size using inline or CSS as shown below.
+The size of the Bullet Chart is determined by the container size, and it can be changed inline or via CSS as following.

 {% aspTab template="bullet-chart/bullet-chart-dimensions/container", sourceFiles="container.cs" %}